Promthep Cape Phuket (Laem Promthep) – Complete Visitor Guide

 Photography Guide — Best Angles & Timing

-The lighthouse-and-palm composition: The most iconic Promthep Cape image — the white lighthouse framed by wind-bent pandanus palms with the Andaman Sea behind.
-This composition is best achieved from the path that runs northwest of the main platform, approximately 50 metres from the lighthouse.
-Golden hour light (30–60 minutes before sunset) makes this composition exceptional.
+Lighthouse-and-Palm Composition: The iconic Promthep Cape shot featuring the white lighthouse framed by wind-bent pandanus palms with the Andaman Sea behind.
+Best taken from the path running northwest of the main platform (~50 meters from the lighthouse) during golden hour.

 Popular Places Near Promthep Cape